Alaa-1989/Linux-ubuntu-server/README.md

 Then delete the database by this
 `DROP DATABASE catalog;`

+you can delete the user by this
+`DROP USER catalog;`

+also you can delete the password for user by this `alter role postgres password null;`

 ## Python Version

 Use this in your code application file to see python version you used: